alexmyczko/autoexec.bat/Documents/debian-packaging.md

 https://github.com/alexmyczko/autoexec.bat/blob/master/git2deb

+## UDEB

+This is a special case of packages for the Debian Installer.

+Add `XC-Package-Type: udeb` to the binary part in `debian/control` and set `Section: debian-installer`

 ## Packaging the software

 First you need to get the source of the software.
 Then put it in some directory.
 There you unpack the software, usually